proglang/ldgv/README-networking.md

 Using **LDGVNW** is a little more difficult than simply starting a single program.
 In addition to the requirements of **LDGV**, you also need a network connected via IPv4.
 Should this network span more than one device, the IP-addresses within the **LDGVNW** programs need to be altered to reflect this architecture.
 The current version of **LDGVNW** was tested on Fedora 37 and macOS 13.2 and should work on every recent Linux or macOS machine, it is unknown whether **LDGVNW** works on Windows machines.

-To run a **LDGVNW** example program, found in the networking-examples folder, each program in the example folder needs to be run.
+To run a **LDGVNW** example, found in the networking-examples folder, each program in the example folder needs to be run.
 To start the "handoff" example, you would run the following commands in different terminals or on different machines:

 - stack run ldgv -- interpret networking-examples/handoff/client.ldgvnw
 - stack run ldgv -- interpret networking-examples/handoff/server.ldgvnw